Last updated on July 2, 2026

 Nissa, Who Shakes the World

-Nissa, Who Shakes the World is a planeswalker that passively doubles your mana from forests, and as we all well know, this fits perfectly into green decks.
-This card fits well into many formats and decks, but it might not break or even approach any of the meta builds.
+Nissa, Who Shakes the World is a green planeswalker that passively doubles your mana from forests, and as we all well know, this fits perfectly into green decks.
+This card fits well into many formats and decks, but it hasn't broken anything since its long tenure in Standard.

 Leyline of Abundance